fdistor/smartcar/readme.md

 # Smartcar Backend Coding Challenge

-This is an API that fetches data from the GM API, polishes the data, and returns the user a clean response.
+This is an API that fetches data from the GM API, polishes the data, and returns a cleaner response to the user.

 ## API Routing